 - Provide parents with frequent reports on their children’s progress.
 Specifically, the school will provide reports as follows:

-- Provide parents reasonable access to staff.
-Specifically, staff will be available for scheduled consultation with parents as follows:
+- Communicate effectively and consistently with parents.
+Specifically, staff will be available for consultation with parents as follows:

-· During their individual planning period (please contact teacher for a mutually agreed upon time).
+- During their individual planning period (please contact the teacher for a mutually agreed upon time).

 - Provide parents opportunities to volunteer and participate in their child’s class, and to observe classroom activities, as follows:

 - Participate in special activities such as Grandparents’ Lunch, Thanksgiving Lunch Parent Involvement Nights, Read Across America, Scholastic Book Fair, Fall/Spring Festival, Fun Day, Duty Free Lunch, Reading Incentive Party, etc.

 - Contact teacher to volunteer and/or assist with cutting/pasting, making centers, running off materials, reading to the class, tutoring students who need additional support, etc…

 We, as parents, will support our children’s learning in the following ways:

 - Being in a partnership with the teacher, supporting my child in achieving his/her academic goals

 - Sending my child to school on time, healthy, well rested, clean, happy and ready to learn